tiwaryash/100x-assignment/backend/README.md

 ## Features

 - RESTful API endpoints for chat functionality
-- Integration with Groq LLM API (free tier)
+- Integration with Groq LLM API for natural language responses
+- Integration with ElevenLabs API for high-quality text-to-speech
 - CORS-enabled for frontend communication
 - Environment-based configuration